 Additional Responses in Photos in Narrative: Parking lot damage; Parking lot damage and trip hazard; Sidewalk damage and trip hazards; Inside stairwell, Not up to code.
-Too narrow and steep; Window deterioration, water damage and separation from the wall; Interior window deterioration, water damage and separation from the wall; Exterior window deterioration, water damage and separation from the wall; Dry rot to exterior, holes in foundation; Foundation cracks and separation from the building; Exterior stairwell, Dry rot and broken rails; Basement foundation cracks and flood damage, sagging floor joist; Basement flood damage, pooling moisture; Basement foundation cracks and sagging/rotting floor joists with inadequate support.
+Too narrow and steep; Window deterioration, water damage and separation from the wall; Interior window deterioration, water damage and separation from the wall; Exterior window deterioration, water damage and separation from the wall; Exterior window deterioration, water damage and separation from the wall; Exterior window deterioration, water damage and separation from the wall; Dry rot to exterior, holes in foundation; Foundation cracks and separation from the building; Exterior stairwell, Dry rot and broken rails; Basement foundation cracks and flood damage, sagging floor joist; Basement flood damage, pooling moisture; Basement foundation cracks and sagging/rotting floor joists with inadequate support.